Tim J. Lord

 Tim J. Lord is the recipient of the inaugural Apothetae and Lark Playwriting Fellowship for a writer with a disability and was a 2017-18 Jerome Fellow at the Playwrights Center in Minneapolis.
 A native of St. Louis, his plays are still very much rooted in the Midwest, exploring the relationships between communities and the physical landscapes they inhabit often via our shared mythologies.

 He has collaborated with actor, director, Army veteran, and De-Cruit Founder Stephan Wolfert on numerous projects.
-These include acting in and working as a dramaturg on Wolfert’s adaptation of Richard III; and, as a writer, Red, Black & Blue, about the experiences and exploits of African-Americans in the US Military.
-He is also working on a commission, Over Before We Get There, a play based on the short stories of Vietnam vet Nick Corea.
+These include acting in and working as a dramaturg on Wolfert’s adaptation of Richard III; and, as a writer on Red, Black & Blue, about the experiences and exploits of African-Americans in the U.S. Military.
+He is also working on a commission, Over Before We Get There, a play based on the short stories of Vietnam veteran Nick Corea.

 Tim is a regular volunteer at the 52nd Street Project which works with the kids of the Hell’s Kitchen neighborhood to introduce them to theater and art in general and just the amazing power of their imaginations.
-For them he wrote the plays Uprooted, Men of Science!!, This Land is MY Land and Hell’s Kitchen House of Hellish Horror.
+For them he has written nearly a dozen short plays, including This Land is MY Land, Uprooted, Headwinds on the Hudson and Men of Science!!

 Tim studied with Paula Vogel while a resident of Providence, RI, and is a graduate of the MFA Playwriting Program at the University of California, San Diego.

 Last edited 1/3/2019